int-brain-lab/paper-reproducible-ephys/fig_ephysfeatures/README.md

-## Figure 3
+## Figure Ephys Features

+This code can be used to reproduce Figure 3 in the paper.

-Figure 3 can be reproduced by executing ephysfeatures_run.py file
+The figures can be reproduced by executing the ephysfeatures_run.py file
 ```
 python ephysfeatures_run.py
 ```